jan-bogaerts/mark/src/markdownCode.md

 ##### build section
 - the build-section component contains actions that the build-service can perform.
 - all buttons use an appropriate icon as content, no text.
-- it supports the following actions
+- it contains the following actions:
   - all: a button to start rendering all the code for the entire project.
-    - enabled when the result-cache of any of the services in the GPT-service's list has an out-of-date result fragment or missing result fragments.
+    - enabled when the result-cache of any of the transformers in the GPT-service's list has an out-of-date result fragment or missing result fragments.
   - code for active topic: a button to start rendering all the code files for the currently active fragment.
-    - enabled when the selected fragment is out-of-date or missing in any of the result-caches of any of the services in the GPT-service's list.
+    - enabled when the selected fragment is out-of-date or missing in any of the result-caches of any of the transformers in the GPT-service's list.
   - active topic in active prompt
     - enabled when the selected fragment is out-of-date or missing in the service related to the currently selected